purescript-spec/purescript-spec/README.md

 Then in a `Main.purs` file you can start writing your tests.
 Note that you can use [QuickCheck](https://github.com/purescript/purescript-quickcheck) seemlessly with `purescript-spec`.
-However, QuickCheck does it's own output so reporting becomes a bit confusing.
+However, QuickCheck does it's own output so reporting becomes a bit confusing. **This should be fixed soon.**

 ```purescript
 module Main where